DeeMcCart/CI_PP3_RepairsTracker/README.md

 * Overall program flow:  ensure a 'natural' flow of activities reflecting the tasks needed to process jewellery repairs (addressing project goal #1).
 Each estimate/repair is assigned a unique number, and status code is used to track each repair through its lifecycle.
 This makes current status, workload and throughput of estimates/repairs clearly visible (partly addressing goal #4 via the underlying data structures).

 * RepairsTracker also offers some 'type-ahead' capabilities whereby a user familiar with the menu structure can enter an option from the main menu and submenu in one entry, and be taken directly to that option, e.g. ER to enter an repair (E from main menu, then R from submenu); or MI to Maintain (from main menu) Items (from sub-menu).
-Typeahead partially addresses project goal #3.
+Type-ahead partially addresses project goal #3.

 * Appearance:  use the text-presentation options of the Colorama library to present on-screen text consistently, so the user learns to recognise error/ success/ info/ background messages by their appearance.
 This helps to achieve goals #2 and #3 above.